-Follow these steps to change the default setting from Store and Forward to Cut-Through:
+Follow these steps to change the address aging:

-- 1. Toggle the space bar to change the setting. - 2.
+- 1. Highlight the address aging and enter a new value from 10 to 1000000. - 2.
 Select Save and press Enter.
+Select Exit and press Enter to exit the menu.

 Software Update Menu